 All businesses face the challenge of trying to connect with their chosen audience in an ever busy and increasingly digital world.
 2016 research conducted by data agency mobilesquared, showed that 33.67 million consumers have opted in to receive text message alerts from their favourite brands and businesses, which is 65% of UK adults.
 This figure is expected to reach 48 million in four years.
 Compare this to Facebook’s 30 million users and the fact that only 9% of them are willing to view the platform as a marketing channel (compared to 100% for opt-in SMS) and you can begin to see the real-world power of text messaging for business.
 The full stats on this are available for free in our latest whitepaper.

 Let’s talk about engagement.
 The main issue faced by those using email is that millions of them are sent every day, but the average open rate across all industries is less than 23%.
 That’s more than three-quarters of all business emails going to waste.
 On the other hand, SMS enjoys a 98% open rate and nine in ten are read within three minutes of being received.
-A well executed SMS campaign can also expect an average 32% response rate.
+A well-executed SMS campaign can also expect an average 32% response rate.
+That being said, sending a consistent message across both channels provides a better customer experience.
+We offer email platform integrations which you can integrate SMS with.

 Where do the phone numbers come from?